EdoardoNegri/mARble-run/README.md

 * Track Customization: Place special pre-made blocks like funnels, loopings, and other obstacles to enhance the marble's journey.
 * Editing & Deleting: Easily modify or delete parts of the track in real-time, providing flexibility for creative play.
 * Immersive Interaction: Use the Magic Leap 2's spatial awareness and controller gestures to interact with the track and marbles in an intuitive mixed-reality environment.

+Controller guide:
+* General interaction: Press the trigger button.
+* Track Creation: Draw with the contoller while pressing the bumper button.
+* Deleting: Touch the structure with the controller while pressing the trigger and the bumper buttons.

 This project showcases the capabilities of spatial computing and brings a playful twist to mixed-reality experiences.